FEAR OF REJECTION

 This means you must repeatedly expose yourself to rejection type situations.
 If it is meeting new people, you must go out and meet new people.
 It has a double benefit.
 It reduces your anxiety level (Fear) at the same time of acquiring new friendships (Joy).

 Rejection Therapy.
 This therapy is a form of CBT.
 There are games, apps, and seminars on this method.
 A Ted Talk™ by Jia Jaing on YouTube™ is entertaining and instructive.
 In that talk, Mr. Jaign discusses rejection therapy.
 He set up several scenarios, all designed to result in a rejection.

 One was approaching a stranger and asking them to loan you $100.
 This resulted many humorous responses, and not in a negative way.
 By experiencing rejection over and over again you begin to understand that almost none are personal.

 Look for Positive Traits.
-Another way of reducing anxieties, particularly those negative thoughts relating to the strangers, is to look for the strangers positive traits.
-These positive trait thought occupy space and takes energy away from the negative thoughts.
+Another way of reducing anxieties, particularly those negative thoughts relating to the strangers, is to look for the strangers’ positive traits.
+These positive traits thought occupy space and takes energy away from the negative thoughts.

 For example, if you determine that the stranger is a Type B personality then you know that their main intrinsic trait is making friends?
-A Type B stranger is a shoe-in for wanting to talk.
+A Type B stranger is a shoo-in for wanting to talk.
 It’s like asking a missionary if they have time to tell you more about religion.

 Here are a few examples of see if they have a B Type personality.

-- B Types have a tendency to procrastinate so are they looking around observing people.
+- B Types tend to procrastinate as well as observing other people.
 If their nose is buried into a science book, they are probably a C Type.